Xicomecoatl: Meeting Cortés

 Xicomecoatl met Cortés in 15 July 1519.
 Upon hearing about the news about the "towers" or "temples" that had arrived at the sea that were filled with strange foreign men who were now going to the capital, Xicomecoatl sent 12 ambassadors to meet these new people and welcome them into Cempoala.
 At first, Cortés asked some questions to make sure the arrival would be safe, supposedly asking:

 "If your town was so close to us, why did it take that long to tell us about it?"

 To this they responded that they wanted to make sure that "no Mexicans would enter, since they do much damage to their people".

 They accepted the offer and went to the city the following day using the ambassadors to guide them into the city, sending half of them back into Cempoala to tell Xicomecoatl that they were going in peace.
-For the first time, the Spanish were going to enter into territory within the borders of the empire.
+For the first time, the Spaniards were going to enter into territory within the borders of the empire.

 When first arriving at the city, the Spaniards were amazed by its size, as it was the first city of high importance they had seen during their travels.
 Cortés and some of his soldiers decided to name this city after Seville, while others named it "Villa-viciosa" (Busy-town).
 Díaz del Castillo wrote:

 And as we were entering between the houses, as we saw such a big city, because we haven't seen any bigger, we were very amazed about it, and as we saw how busy it was, filled with men and women in the streets coming out to see us, we praised God because of the lands we had discovered.

 Xicomecoatl and Cortés finally met in the main square of Cempoala, outside the palace of the city.
 There, Cortés and Xicomecoatl hugged each other as a sign of friendship.
 Xicomecoatl offered them a large place to reside during their stay in the city.
 He offered them food, such a cornbread and "plums", as Díaz del Castillo wrote (possibly referring to prickly pear fruit?).
 They began to give each other gifts, such as jewelry, clothes and gold.
 Cortés, alongside his translators and interpreters, Doña Marina (also known as La Malinche) and Gerónimo de Aguilar, told the ruler that they would return the favor by helping them with whatever they wanted: